 ILIGAN CITY – MINDANAO

 Often regarded as the island of thousand witchcraft activities, the boundaries of Siquijor are either loved or feared.
 Long before the stunning postcards of white sand beaches and thick forest of this silent island were stories of creepy rituals and black magic, driving away unbrave travellers including me.
-But when you have so much itch to explore places and meet locals, no fear can ever move your feet back, even the thought of possibly being around the presence of “mangkukulam” on a full moon – well, they say.
+But when you have so much itch to explore places and meet locals, no fear can ever move you, even the thought of possibly being around the presence of “mangkukulam” on a full moon – well, they say.

 For 2,500 airline ticket, my best travel mates Lady Christine and Coleen have geared up *not with bawang but our pieces of bags and camera as we, once again, head to another adventure and seek of truth.